-Some courses may have weekly scheduled video-conferenced sessions combined with online activities while others may run entirely online.
+Scheduled courses will be offered face-to-face and online this academic year.
+Some courses may have weekly scheduled video-conferenced sessions, while others may run entirely face to face or a combination.
 See the course pages and course outlines for details.